SUSD Digital Communications Internship Program

 - social media

-There is an application and interview process that prospective students must successfully go through in order to be accepted.
-Upon initial acceptance, interns go through a probationary period to allow for accurate work assessments.
+Candidates are selected via principal recommendation.
+Upon initial acceptance, interns go through a brief probationary period to allow for accurate work assessments.

 For more information on internship opportunities, please email Veronica Lynch at firstname.lastname@example.org or call the Community Relations Department at (209)933-7025.